srkiNZ84/srdan.geek.nz/content/posts/friday-16th-may-2025.md

 +++
 # Currently Reading

-I am currently reading the [https://yoshi389111.github.io/kinokobooks/soft_en/index.html](97 Things Every Software Architect Should Know) that someone has linked to and it's not bad at all.
+I am currently reading the [97 Things Every Software Architect Should Know](https://yoshi389111.github.io/kinokobooks/soft_en/index.html) that someone has linked to and it's not bad at all.
 Some really good snippets, some are a bit of a miss.

 I am also trying to finish reading the [BHP book](https://www.goodreads.com/book/show/54716652-black-hat-python), I have given up trying